 If you are a big beach fan, Oil Nut Bay has what you need.
 This lodging is situated along the shore, so visitors can spend as much time as they like soaking up the sun if that will make them happy.

-Naturally, since Oil Nut Bay is located on Brechers Bay, relaxing on the sand is one of the main attractions at this property.
+Naturally, since Oil Nut Bay is located right on Brechers Bay, spending time at the shore is one of the main attractions at this property.
 Breachers Bay, located on the eastern half of Virgin Gorda, offers a quiet beach area surrounded by private villas.
 The thin strip of golden sand meets with the moderate waters from the bay.
 For travelers who are willing to venture off site, its not difficult to find another beach to experience.
-Click the names below to view our detailed article:
+Click on the following names to read our detailed article:

 |Vixen Point||2.6||W||Prickly Pear Island|

 |Leverick Bay||3.6||W||4.7 mi.
 Northeast of Spanish Town, Virgin Gorda|

 |Angilla Point||4.6||W||4.5 mi.
 Northeast of Spanish Town, Virgin Gorda|

 Vixen Point is the closest choice to consider near the villa complex.
 Located on Prickly Pear Island, Vixen Point is a great spot for many of the more popular beach time activities like beach combing, snorkeling, and swimming.
 Vixen is the most popular beach on the island, and can be very crowded when a cruise ship is nearby.
 Stay comfortable at here all day if you choose, since there are bathrooms available on-site.

 Also, you may like another nearby spot, Leverick Bay which is generally home to an active scene with lots of other visitors.
 Leverick Bay is a sparkling velvet sand beach sitting adjacent to a handful of villas and rental properties.
 A pier is on the south side of the beach, after which the beach gets gray and rockier.
 You can locate this one three and a half miles west of the property.